Child Support: What It’s For

 Child support is not, under any circumstances, for the purposes of parental support.
 It is not alimony and should not be used for the receiving parent’s personal needs that are unrelated to the rearing of the child.
 Misuse of funds includes things like purchasing clothing, personal care items or services, or furniture.
 Where there is a gray line is in regards to entertainment or vacations that include the child.
 Child support funds may be used for the child’s portion of the events, but should not be used for other members of the family.
 Child support should not be used for family members other than the child or children for which it is intended.
 Stepchildren should be supported by the new parental structures.

-At the Law Offices of Kelli J. Malcolm, our experienced family lawyer can help you and your family navigate the complex child support laws of Colorado and negotiate terms that are in the best interest of your child(ren).
-Once the terms of your child support are established, our legal team can help with modifications, reallocation of funds, and any other child custody or child support concerns you may have.
-Connect with us to discuss all of your options during a free consultation.
+At the Law Offices of Kelli J. Malcolm, I am an experienced family lawyer that can help you and your family navigate the complex child support laws of Colorado and negotiate terms that are in the best interest of your child(ren).
+Once the terms of your child support are established, I can help with modifications, reallocation of funds, and any other child custody or child support concerns you may have.
+Connect with me to discuss all of your options during a consultation.